nirvdrum/native-image-playground/README.md

 ### Profile: native-image

-The _native-library_ profile builds a Java application that computes the Haversine distance between two coordinates.
-The resulting executable must be called with the four coordinates (aLatitute, aLongitude, bLatitude, bLongitude).
+The _native-image_ profile builds a Java application that calls into the Apache SIS library to computer the Haversine distance of two coordinates.
+All functionality is written in Java and is compiled to machine code in a static binary.

 ```
 $ mvn -P native-image -D skipTests=true package